Find answers to the following questions:

 No. Cedar and pine chips will cause respiratory problems in ferrets.
 You should use a ferret specific "pelleted" recycled paper litter in litter boxes.
 The bottom of your ferret's cage should be covered with soft fabric or a throw rug for comfort (see Housing Your Ferret).

-Ferrets are strict carnivores and should be fed a high protein (at least 34%), high fat, ferret diet.
-A poultry variety is preferred, since ferrets do not digest fish very well.
-Grocery store brands of kitten food should be avoided.
-The first ingredient should be poultry or poultry by product and not grain or corn meal.
+Ferrets are strict carnivores and should be fed a high protein (at least 34%), high fat, ferret diet, or raw diet.
+A poultry variety is usually preferred.
+Grocery store brands of kitten, cat or dog food should be avoided and not fed to your ferret.
+The first three ingredients should be meat.
+My veterinarian recommended Hills Prescription Science Diet wet food.
+Wysong and Evo are also good choices if you need to feet your ferret kibble type food.

-Ferret specific, meat based treats or premium cat or kitten food can make a nutritious treat.
-Soft, small pieces of fruits and vegetables will generally not harm your ferret, but they should be given very sparingly (ferrets do not digest vegetables or fruit very well).
+Ferret specific, meat based treats (such as chicken livers, chicken jerky) or premium cat or kitten food can make a nutritious treat.
+It is not recommended to give your ferret any carbohydrates, sugar or fruits and vegetables.
 If given in large quantities, vegetables or fruit can cause your ferret gastrointestinal upset, a possible blockage, and malnutrition.

 If your ferret is over the age of three and the hair loss begins at the base of his tail and continues up his back and flanks, it could be adrenal disease (see Adrenal Disease).
 Take your ferret to a veterinarian as soon as possible.
 Ferrets will occasionally loose the fur on their tail during shedding seasons, but the hair loss is confined to the tail and black heads are usually present.